 - Identify situations that cause conflicts in public opinion

 Others believe polling has increased because politicians, like the president, operate in permanent campaign mode.
 To continue contributing money, supporters must remain happy and convinced the politician is listening to them.
-Even if the elected official does not act in a manner consistent with the polls, he or she can mollify everyone by explaining the reasons behind the vote.81
+Even if the elected official does not act in a manner consistent with the polls, they can mollify everyone by explaining the reasons behind the vote.91

 Regardless of why the polls are taken, studies have not clearly shown whether the branches of government consistently act on them.
 Some branches appear to pay closer attention to public opinion than other branches, but events, time periods, and politics may change the way an individual or a branch of government ultimately reacts.

 Elections are the events on which opinion polls have the greatest measured effect.
 Public opinion polls do more than show how we feel on issues or project who might win an election.
 The media use public opinion polls to decide which candidates are ahead of the others and therefore of interest to voters and worthy of interview.
 From the moment President Obama was inaugurated for his second term, speculation began about who would run in the 2016 presidential election.
 Within a year, potential candidates were being ranked and compared by a number of newspapers.92 The speculation included favorability polls on Hillary Clinton, which measured how positively voters felt about her as a candidate.
 The media deemed these polls important because they showed Clinton as the frontrunner for the Democrats in the next election.93